theY77057/ymca-resources/bulletin-board.md

 # SAS Resource Bulletin Board

-Feel free to add something or take it away!
-You'll need a [GitHub](https://github.com/) account.
+This is an open source bulletin board!
+To edit this, you'll need a [GitHub](https://github.com/) account.
 It's not too hard to use.
 Here's a [tutorial](https://guides.github.com/activities/hello##world/).

 ## Healthcare
 ### Medicaid